01st/pub/README.md

 pub
 ===

-A public git repository for my information
+It's a public git repository for ST's information